 - Flexible schedules that allow room for change

-INFP personality types tend to be drained by...
+INFP personality types tend to be stressed and drained by...

 - Blunt or harsh criticism from others

 - Negative mindsets and pessimism

 INFPs tend to thrive in environments that allow them to work at their own pace.
 They enjoy building relationships with small groups of people and remaining open to new, exciting opportunities.

 INFP personality types feel energized at work when...